TobiasNickel/citojs/README.md

+# changes in this fork
+the attributes in the dom are renamed:
+ - tag - t
+ - attrs - a
+ - children - c
+ - events - e

 *The development of this library has stopped because of personal reasons.
 Please only use it for uncritical experiments.
 If you are interested to take ownership of it, you can send me an email to citojsweb@gmail.com.*

 # cito.js